NextBrain-ai/nbsynthetic/README.md

 - String values are not accepted by nbsynthetic.
 We must encode categorical features as a numeric array with strings.
 Any of the encoders provided in `sklearn.preprocessing` can be used.
 - We must check that datatypes are properly set.
 Numerical columns must have dtypes of 'float' or 'int'.
 Pandas Categorical will be used for categorical columns.
 - NaN values must be removed or replaced.
 - nbsynthetic does not accept Datetime columns.
-We have the option to remove it or transform into categorical features. nbsynthetic contain a module that makes this transformation: `data.data_preparation.manage_datetime_columns`, where the arguments are the dataframe and datetime column's name.
+We have the option to remove them or transform into categorical features. nbsynthetic contains a module that makes this transformation: `data.data_preparation.manage_datetime_columns`, where the arguments are the dataframe and datetime column's name.

-nbsyntehtic includes a module that can do all these transformations: `nbsynthetic.data_transformation.SmartBrain`:
+nbsyntehtic includes a module that can perform all of the transformations described above: `nbsynthetic.data_transformation.SmartBrain`:
-- Correcty assigns datatypes and removes id columns
+- Assigns datatypes correctly and delete id columns.
-- Remove columns with a high number of NaN values, replaces NaN values when is possible, and discards the rest of the instances where replacement was not possible.
+- Removes columns with a large percentage of NaN values, replaces NaN values where possible, and reject the remaining when replacement was not possible.
-- Finally, this module is able to augment the dataset when possible id dataset lenght is too short.
+- Finally, this module is able to augment the dataset when the dataset lenght is too short or the ratio data lenght/number of features is small.

-An example of how to do make this steps with nbsynthetic library:
+An example of how to do these steps using the nbsynthetic package:
    ```python
    from data import input_data
    from data_preparation import SmartBrain